 Chronic and Recurrent Abdominal Pain

 Chronic abdominal pain (CAP) persists for more than 3 mo either continuously or intermittently.
 Intermittent pain may be referred to as recurrent abdominal pain (RAP).
-Acute abdominal pain is Acute Abdominal Pain.
+Acute abdominal pain is discussed elsewhere.
 CAP occurs any time after 5 yr of age.
 Up to 10% of children require evaluation for RAP.
 About 2% of adults, predominantly women, have CAP (a much higher percentage of adults have some type of chronic GI symptoms, including nonulcer dyspepsia and various bowel disturbances).

 Nearly all patients with CAP have had a prior medical evaluation that did not yield a diagnosis after history, physical, and basic testing.

 Functional abdominal pain syndrome (FAPS) is pain that persists > 6 mo without evidence of physiologic disease, shows no relationship to physiologic events (eg, meals, defecation, menses), and interferes with daily functioning.
 FAPS is poorly understood but seems to involve altered nociception.
 Sensory neurons in the dorsal horn of the spinal cord may become abnormally excitable and hyperalgesic due to a combination of factors.
 Cognitive and psychologic factors (eg, depression, stress, culture, secondary gain, coping and support mechanisms) may cause efferent stimulation that amplifies pain signals, resulting in perception of pain with low-level inputs and persistence of pain long after the stimulus has ceased.
 Additionally, the pain itself may function as a stressor, perpetuating a positive feedback loop.

 In addition, menopause increases GI symptoms in several disorders including irritable bowel syndrome, inflammatory bowel disease, endometriosis, and nonulcer dyspepsia.